SasooXD/philOS/README.md

 ## `INT 0x03 ; GET_MORE_TECHNICAL`

 After cloning, you can `make` the project.
 This will generate the `build/` directory, which contains a NASM-assembled binary file for each source code file found in the `src/` directory.
 We currently have _some_ C support, but x86-16 assembly remains the preferred choice for most of the code.
-If you have an EEPROM programmer and just want the binaries, we periodically release **stable versions**.
-These come in the form of two 32 KB binaries—one for the BIOS and the other for the OS.
+That being said, the `make release` option is probably what you're after as this creates two 64 KiB binaries, one for each ROM that you should have hooked up to the i8086.
+Either way if you have an EEPROM programmer and just want the binaries, we periodically release **stable versions**.

-You'll find some useful scripts in the `tools/` directory, most of which help us maintain compatibility between NASM (the assembler we're using) and ia16-elf-gcc (the 16-bit version of GCC).
+You'll find some useful scripts in the `tools/` directory, these mainly help us build the final binary files.

 The `hw/` directory contains all the hardware-related files, including the complete **circuit diagram** and a **list of components used**.
 If you want to build the physical system yourself, you may want to check that first.